NASA-PDS/naif-pds4-bundler/docs/source/02_installation_and_setup.rst

 The names of the elements to map the patterns are defined by the configuration file schema.
 They are currently limited to:

-   :ORIGINAL: used to speficy the original name of the kernel.
+   :ORIGINAL: used to specify the original name of the kernel.
    :REPORT: used to specify the IAU report for PCKs.
    :DATE: specifies a date.
-   :FILE: used to speficy the original name of the kernel (ORIGINAL synonym.)
+   :FILE: used to specify the original name of the kernel (ORIGINAL synonym.)

 Note that these names are purely aesthetic, to help the archive producers to understand the pattern matching because in fact, any name could be used.
 If you